cryptoodles/cryptoodles/README.md

 4. At the time of mint, the Toodle Loot Bag's Genesis Toodle spawns.
 One "Toodle" spawns every 24 hours from each Toodle Loot Bag after.
 5. A Genesis Toodle/Toodle interacts with Toodle Loot Bags and TODL coins.

+## What's Next
+Developers can interact with these smart contracts to build applications on top of the Cryptoodles project.

 ## Links
 https://cryptoodles.com